VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 namespace by the `load_values.yml` task.
 Note that this is a branch of the `vars` dictionary, e.g.

+__I'm a bit unclear on Ansible's variable inventory.
+In these examples where I refer to `vars`, it might actually be the `vars.hostvars.localhost` branch that tasks are using.
+For brevity, I'll just say `vars`.__

 ```
 '{{ vars.conifer.modelconfig_appDb_connectionUrl }}'
 ```